Data-Quality-User-Group-Elsevier-Pure/External-Organisation-Alternative-Name/README.md

 API code to update Alternative Name in Pure via CSV to JSON method.
-Input File contains on two columns - UUID and alternative Name - seperated sub fields are sepearted by | (pipe)
+Input File contains two columns - UUID and alternative Name - Alt name sub fields are separated by | (pipe)